-According to a study released by the Centers for Disease Control and confirmed by Kaiser Permanente and others – there is something else.
+According to a study released by the Centers for Disease Control and confirmed by Kaiser Permanente – there is something else.

-Felitti found that a person who experienced any six or more of the ten classes of childhood trauma were 4,600 percent more likely to become an IV [injecting] drug user later in life than a person who experienced none of them.”
+He found that a person who experienced any six or more of the ten classes of childhood trauma were 4,600 percent more likely to become an IV [injecting] drug user later in life than someone who experienced none of them.”

 One might ask – how many children experience six or more childhood traumas?